-- 40.5.(1) A designated benchmark administrator must not follow a methodology for determining a designated commodity benchmark unless - (a) the methodology is sufficient to provide a designated commodity benchmark that accurately and reliably represents the value of the underlying interest of the designated commodity benchmark for that part of the market that the benchmark is intended to represent, and - (b) the accuracy and reliability of the designated commodity benchmark determined using the methodology is verifiable. - (2) A designated benchmark administrator must establish, document and publish the elements of the methodology of a designated commodity benchmark, including, for greater certainty, the following: - (a) all criteria and procedures used to determine a designated commodity benchmark, including, but not limited to the following: - (i) how the designated benchmark administrator will use input data, including, for greater certainty, how it will use the volume of transactions, concluded and reported transactions, bids, offers and any other market information used to determine the designated commodity benchmark; - (ii) the reason that a specific reference unit will be used; - (iii) how input data will be obtained; - (iv) identification of how and when expert judgment may be exercised in the determination of the designated commodity benchmark; - (v) the assumptions and the model or method that will be used for the extrapolation and interpolation of input data; - (b) procedures reasonably designed to ensure that benchmark individuals exercise expert judgment in a consistent manner; - (c) the relative importance assigned to the criteria used to determine the designated commodity benchmark, including, for greater certainty, the type
+- 40.540.4.(1) A designated benchmark administrator must not follow a methodology for determining a designated commodity benchmark unless - (a) the methodology is sufficient to provide a designated commodity benchmark that accurately and reliably represents the value of the underlying interest of the designated commodity benchmark for that part of the market that the benchmark is intended to represent, and

+- (b) the accuracy and reliability of the designated commodity benchmark determined using the methodology is are verifiable. - (2) A designated benchmark administrator must establish, document, maintain, apply and publish the elements of the methodology of athe designated commodity benchmark, including, for greater certainty, all of the following: - (a) all criteria and procedures used to determine athe designated commodity benchmark, including, but not limited to the following, as applicable: - (i) how the designated benchmark administrator will use input data, including, for greater certainty, how it will use the volume of transactions, concluded and reported transactions, bids, offers and any other market information used to determine the designated commodity benchmarkinput data is used; - (ii) the reason that a specific reference unit will be is used; - (iii) how input data will beis obtained; - (iv) identification of how and when expert judgment may be exercised in the determination of the designated commodity benchmark; - (v) the assumptions and the any model or, method that will be used for the, assumption, extrapolation and or interpolation that is used for analysis of the input data; - (b) the procedures reasonably designed to ensure that benchmark individuals exercise expert judgment in a consistent manner; - (c) the relative importance assigned to the criteria used to determine the designated commodity benchmark, including, for greater certainty, the type of input data used and how and when expert judgment may be exercised; - (d) any minimum quantity of requirement for the number of transactions or for the volume for each transaction data to be used to determine the designated commodity benchmark; - (e) if minimum quantity thresholds referred to in paragraph (d) are not provided, the rationale as to why minimum requirements are not provided; - (e) if the methodology of the designated commodity benchmark does not require a minimum number of transactions or minimum volume for each transaction used to determine the designated commodity benchmark, an explanation as to why a minimum number or volume is not required;

-- of input data used and how and when expert judgment may be exercised; - (d) any minimum quantity of transaction data to be used to determine the designated commodity benchmark; - (e) if minimum quantity thresholds referred to in paragraph (d) are not provided, the rationale as to why minimum requirements are not provided; - (f) procedures for the determination of a designated commodity benchmark in circumstances in which the input data does not meet the minimum threshold for either the quantity of the transaction data or the quality of the input data, including, for greater certainty, - (i) any alternative methods to determine the designated commodity benchmark, including any theoretical estimation models, and - (ii) procedures to be used in circumstances if no transaction data exists; - (g) the time period when input data must be provided; - (h) the means of contribution of input data, whether electronically, by telephone or by other means; - (i) procedures for how a designated commodity benchmark is determined if one or more benchmark contributors contribute input data that constitutes a significant proportion of the total input data for the determination of the designated commodity benchmark, including specifying what constitutes a significant proportion for the determination of the benchmark; - (j) the circumstances in which transaction data may be excluded in the determination of the designated commodity benchmark.
+- (f) the procedures for used to determine the determination of a designated commodity benchmark in circumstances in which the input data does not meet the minimum threshold for either the quantity of number of transactions or the minimum volume for each transaction data or required in the quality methodology of the input data designated commodity benchmark, including, for greater certainty, - (i) any alternative methods used to determine the designated commodity benchmark, including, for greater certainty, any theoretical estimation models, and - (ii) if no transaction data exists, procedures to be used in those circumstances if no transaction data exists; - (g) the time period when during which input data must be provided; - (h) the means of contribution of used to contribute the input data, whether electronically, by telephone or by other means; - (i) the procedures for how aused to determine the designated commodity benchmark is determined if one or more benchmark contributors contribute input data that constitutes a significant proportion of the total input data for the determination of the designated commodity benchmark, including specifying what constitutes a significant proportion of the total input data for the determination of the benchmark; - (j) the circumstances in which transaction data may be excluded in the determination of the designated commodity benchmark.